Bavdhan

+Description

+Bavdhan is situated within the Khadakwasla Vidhan Sabha constituency and is represented by two ward representatives in the Pune Municipal Corporation.
+The suburb features numerous residential apartments and societies.
+Additionally, it offers various amenities such as clinics, ATMs, medical shops, restaurants, garden hotels, petrol pumps, temples, grocery stores, and general shops.

 Transportation

-Bavdhan is well connected to Kothrud, Paud Road, Baner, Aundh, Pashan, Pune University, and Sus via excellent roads.
+Bavdhan is connected to Kothrud, Paud Road, Baner, Aundh, Pashan, Pune University, and Sus via roads.

 The Shivajinagar railway station is about 10 km away (30 mins), the Pune Junction railway station is about 14 km (40-45 mins) away and the Pune airport about 22 km away (60-75 mins).

 Direct buses are available from Bavdhan to Pune Municipal Corporation, University Circle, Hinjawadi, Pashan Circle, Kothrud, Karve road, Deccan Gymkhana, Marketyard and Pune Station.

-Lifestyle

-Bavdhan has quite a few defence establishments, making it green and well maintained.
-The 'Necklace Garden' which passes through the DRDO estate happens to be a go-to choice for many health enthusiasts.
-Most of the residents enjoy walking, running or cycling on this beautifully winding road over the pavements.
+Infrastructure

+Shapoorji Pallonji Real Estate is constructing a realty project called ‘Vanaha' near Bavdhan, Pune.

+Many Building project going on in Bavdhan location like Puraniks having huge land parcel with affordable rates as compare to other side of bavdhan.